-Your mom probably loves getting to occasionally watch her grandkid and spend time with them.
-But most likely only on an occasional basis.
+Your Mom probably loves getting to occasionally watch her grandchildren and spend time with them, but most likely only on an occasional basis.
 Once you return to work full-time, she probably won't want to look after your child all day, every day.
 Hiring a babysitter can give other family members who normally watch your little one a break and helps to lighten the load.

 You can still get family members to watch your child occasionally, maybe one day per week.
 That helps cut down on your childcare costs without putting undue strain on your relationships.